Do You want to learn effective Aikido moves that can instill confidence in your ability to defend yourself in times of need?

 Even though you are careful where you go, and try to avoid upsetting others, something may still go wrong.
 After all, you can't shut yourself away in fear...

 YOU have a happy life to live... right :)

 Aikido Success Blueprint offers you a gold-mine of wisdom on how to step on the fast track to quickly develop your aikido skills.

 The subject of practical self defense, has been examined by many martial arts experts.
 Many have high dan grades in a variety of martial arts and work in security, as bodyguards, club doormen, millitary etc.

-Also, many of them recommend that the best way to avoid an all out war, is to use a pre-emptive strike.
 This has been proven time and again as the best method to minimise the damage, to you, and your attacker.
 After all, the attacker, in the moment, wants to seriously hurt you.

 What is a pre-emptive strike?